 We start be recalling the basic facts concerning a Turing machine.
 This model allows to establish clear notion of computational resources like time and space used during computation.
 It is also used to define other models introduced in this section precisely.

 On the other hand for practical purposes the notion of Turing machine is clumsy.
 Even for simple algorithms it requires quite complex description of transition rules.
-Also programing language defined using a Turing machine~\cite{bohm64family}, have rather limited set of instructions.
+Also, programming languages defined using a Turing machine~\cite{bohm64family}, have rather limited set of instructions.
 Thus we use more sophisticated methods like Boolean circuits and programming languages based on QRAM model.